-Compiled by the Head of Hairdressing Faculty at the Australasian College Broadway, Julie Halkidis.
+Compiled by the Head of Hairdressing Faculty at, Julie Halkidis.

 The influx of hair myths begin when you’re just a tot, with relatives promising that if you eat your crust, you’ll get cute curls.
 Although you’ve probably learnt that the crust and curl statement is all a story, there are still hair legends that have many women scratching their head (sorry, I couldn’t help myself).